avraham-bernstein/avraham-bernstein.github.io/index.md

 	* juggle

-	* skip rope like a boxer
+	* skip rope like a boxer, or learn ballet

 	* play chess, or bridge, etc.